GoaDane/exquisite_corpse/README.md

 g had the gift of knowledge,
 h had the gift of energy,
 a had the gift of  creation ,
 h had the supreme gift of destruction.

+The gods used to live near the Dark side of the moon.
+They lived without merging conflicts.
+All the flow worked fine!